calaldees/teachingWorkshops/teacherEducation/ks5.md

     * You must nurture a love for computing in KS3 and KS4 to get the joy of A-level
 * A-Level is feels like _real_ hardcore computer science
     * The majority of secondary school teaching jobs require/focus on KS3 and KS4 because there are _orders of magnitude_ more students
+* Are A-Levels the right thing to teach?
+    * The reality is that the majority of business's don't need pure-blood Computer Science skills, they need to solve practical everyday business problems (see T-Levels)